DO IN REMEMBERENCE

 4-- In order to maintain Church discipline, and know who visting from another assembly is under discipline or not, a Church letter should be required.
 What I believe is commonly called, close communion!

-Finally, many sincere Soverign Grace Christians have argued for Alcohol in the Lord's Supper based on I Corinthians 11:20-22.
+Finally, many sincere Sovereign Grace Christians have argued for Alcohol in the Lord's Supper based on I Corinthians 11:20-22.
 Here the Corinthians had a time of Fellowship before the Lord's Supper, (a Love Feast.)

 Many look at I Corinthians 11:21, and state they were using Alcohol in the Corinthian Church.
 The problem is the word translated drunken.
 It is the same word used in John 2:10.